Information storage and near horizon quantum correlations: Introduction

-We believe that the mechanism responsible for the purification has to play an important role in the singularity resolution as well, assuming that the radiation entropy evolves as described.
-Indeed, such an evolution seems to be inevitable, at least, when \eqref{eq:S_BH} is associated with some microstructure.
+We shall emphasize that in the particular case of the AdS/CFT correspondence, $S_\text{BH}$, i.e. the gravitational term appearing in Bekenstein's generalized entropy, \eqref{eq:S_gen}, may determine the number of superselection sectors in the dual boundary CFT under the action of a restricted (semiclassical) subalgebra \cite{Akal:2020ujg}, and does therefore align with the definition of topological entropy $S_\text{topo}$ as, for instance, discussed in \cite{Kitaev:2005dm}.
+Accordingly, the combination of both entropies, i.e. $S_\text{BH} + S_\text{rad}$, may be expected to be a finite, fine-grained quantity that captures the information contained in the complete unitary description.
+Notably, in a topologically ordered quantum system, the fine grained entanglement entropy of a subregion can be viewed as the usual area term plus the topological term $S_\text{topo}$.

+Of course, one might refuse the assumption of an underlying microstructure, but then there would be no point in discussing the importance of the Page curve.
+As one of the basic assumptions in the present work, we assume that $S_\text{BH}$ quantifies the underlying (topologically) protected microscopic information, and, thus, validates the notion of a Page curve in the process of black hole evaporation.}

 Within AdS/CFT, we have pointed out that unitarization during evaporation proceeds via semiclassically invisible quantum correlations extending across the black hole atmosphere \cite{Akal:2020ujg}.
-The existence of such quantum correlations goes back to the presence of certain, necessarily extended horizon entities that will not belong to the algebra describing semiclassical bulk physics.
+The existence of such quantum correlations would go back to the presence of certain, necessarily extended horizon entities that will not belong to the algebra describing semiclassical bulk physics.
 Based on findings relying on the (generalized) holographic entanglement entropy proposal and related measures, it has been discussed that these atmosphere correlations give rise to a unitary entropy curve.

 Accordingly, the violation of the GSL would be induced due to the transfer of this near horizon information structure to the escaping low energy Hawking particles, see Fig.~\ref{fig:SplitHolo}.
-The presence of Planckian horizon physics resonates with earlier considerations in string theory \cite{Susskind:1993ws,Susskind:1994sm,Horowitz:1996nw} which already indicated that black holes should be viewed as ordinary quantum systems.
+The presence of Planckian horizon physics resonates with earlier considerations in string theory \cite{Susskind:1993ws,Susskind:1994sm,Horowitz:1996nw} which indeed indicated that black holes should be viewed as ordinary quantum systems.